niklasbuschmann/contrast/_posts/2022-01-01-project-mgmt-app.md

 ---
-title:  "Smart Mirror"
+title:  "Zigbee Smarthub"
 layout: post
 ---
-*Coming Summer 2021*
+*Coming Spring 2022*

 This project is currently in progess.